 - Passive Buzzer

-All of these starter kits are great for people who want to learn more about electronics and robotics.
+All of these starter kits are great for people who want to learn more about electronics and arduino robot applications.
 These starter kits are all geared for beginners and they teach you the basics so that you can create your own projects using the components that are included in the box.

 A side-by-side comparison of these top four Arduino starter kits can help you decide which one is perfect for you: